MicrosoftLearning/mslearn-fabric/Instructions/Labs/03-data-explorer.md

 # Analyze data with Kusto

 *Trident* provides a runtime that you can use to store and query data by using Kusto Query Language (KQL).
-Kusto is optimized for data that includes a time series component, such as realtime data from log files or IoT devices.
+Kusto is optimized for data that includes a time series component, such as real-time data from log files or IoT devices.

 This lab will take approximately **30** minutes to complete.